Lefschetz fibrations on cotangent bundles and some plumbings: Preliminaries

-\begin{definition} By a {\em Weinstein handle decomposition} of a Weinstein domain $W$, we mean a finite, ordered set of Weinstein handles ${H_0, \cdots, H_m}$ together with the injective maps $\Phi_i : \partial_S H_i \to \partial (\cup_{j=0}^{i-1} H_j)$ whose images are isotropic spheres, and trivializations of $\Phi_i(\partial_S H_i)$ satisfying the followings \begin{itemize} \item $H_0$ is the unique index $0$ handle, \item there is a natural number $N$ such that for $i \leq N$ (resp.\ $i >N$), $H_i$ is subcritical (resp.\ critical), i.e., $\ind(H_i) < n $ (resp.\ $\ind(H_i) = n$), and \item $\cup_{i=0}^m H_i$ and $W$ have symplectomorphic symplectic completions. \end{itemize} \end{definition} We note that the gluing information in Definition \ref{def handle decomposition} are given by gluing maps, defined on the whole attaching regions of each handle.
+\begin{definition} By a {\em Weinstein handle decomposition} of a Weinstein domain $W$, we mean a finite, ordered set of Weinstein handles ${H_0, \dots, H_m}$ together with the injective maps $\Phi_i : \partial_S H_i \to \partial (\cup_{j=0}^{i-1} H_j)$ whose images are isotropic spheres, and trivializations of the conformal symplectic normal bundle of $\Phi_i(\partial_S H_i)$ satisfying the following: \begin{itemize} \item $H_0$ is the unique index $0$-handle; \item there is a natural number $N$ such that for $i \leq N$ (resp.\ $i >N$), $H_i$ is subcritical (resp.\ critical), i.e., $\ind(H_i) < n $ (resp.\ $\ind(H_i) = n$); \item $\cup_{i=0}^m H_i$ and $W$ have symplectomorphic symplectic completions. \end{itemize} \end{definition} We note that the gluing information in Definition \ref{def handle decomposition} are given by gluing maps, defined on the whole attaching regions of each handle.
 However, in Definition \ref{def Weinstein handle decomposition}, the gluing information are given as maps on attaching spheres and trivializations of the conformal symplectic normal bundles.